Fqureshi27/NYC-AirBnB-Data-Analysis/README.md

 # NYC-AirBnB-Data-Analysis

 ## Project Overview
-This Project showcases the various types of homes within New York City and the 4 major boroughs and details insight on sales data within the market that allows shareholders to view key areas to focus on and develop within the city and quanitifies the amount of AirBnB's within the 4 boroughs.
+This project analyzes the Airbnb market within New York City, focusing on the four major boroughs: Manhattan, Brooklyn, Queens, and Staten Island.
+It provides insights into market trends, key areas of growth, and strategic opportunities for stakeholders to optimize operations and enhance profitability.

 ## Data Description
 Source Of Data: [Download Here](https://www.kaggle.com/datasets/vrindakallu/new-york-dataset)

+-The dataset includes various attributes such as property location, pricing, and host information, offering a comprehensive view of the NYC Airbnb market.

 ## Data Cleaning and Preperation
 -Data Loading and inspection